Resin Tumbler Calculator

 How much resin do I need for a glitter tumbler?

-A standard 20oz tumbler needs approximately 60-80ml of epoxy per coat.
-For a typical glitter tumbler with 2-3 coats plus a final clear coat, you'll need 200-320ml total.
-Always mix 10-15% extra to avoid running short mid-coat.
-Use this calculator to get exact amounts for your tumbler size and number of coats.
+A standard 20oz skinny tumbler needs approximately 60–80ml of epoxy per coat.
+For a full glitter tumbler with 3 coats plus one clear topcoat (4 coats total), budget ~267ml including the 15% buffer.
+Use the calculator above for your exact tumbler size and coat count.

-How many coats of epoxy for a tumbler?
+How many coats of epoxy does a glitter tumbler need?

 What type of resin is best for tumblers?